Skip to content

 (No pressure.
 Just space to speak honestly.)

-- imposter syndrome despite years of experience
+• imposter syndrome despite years of competence and experience;

-“Mid-life” crisis is often misunderstood.
+What is commonly called a mid-life crisis is often misunderstood.

 There is no single right outcome.

-My role is not to tell you what to do —
+My role is not to tell you what to do.

 From the outside, I looked successful.